akazukin5151/koneko/README.md

 # Roadmap

+* Move config functions in lscat and utils to config.py
 * Indepth usage documentation?
 * Startup time seems to be slow, but the delay is before the first line even executes.
 Import time is fast. `pip install` using the wheel seems to be faster.